yuhan1212/image_cartoonifier/README.md

 # Image Cartoonifier

-This program will Read file path and image then transform image into cartoon style and save.
+This program will read file path and image then transform image into cartoon style and save.

 ### Features